achen04/Python-Testing/README.md

 # button
-input and outputs the message
+Purpose: input and outputs the message
+NOTE: Test program to learn the basics of Python during hackathon 2015